luau-lang/luau/docs/_pages/lint.md

 This warning is emitted when a script defines two functions with the same name in the same scope.

-The warning is not produced when the functions are defined in different scopes because this is much more likely to be
+The warning is not produced when the functions are defined in different scopes because this is much more likely to be intentional.

 ```lua
 function foo() end